dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

         .. tab-item:: MacOS

             1. Open the Python file you want to run.
-            2. Press "CMD" + "Shift" +"p".
+            2. Press :kbd:`Command+Shift+P`.
-            3. Type "Run Python File in Terminal" and select it from the options.
+            3. Type *Run Python File in Terminal* and select it from the options.
             4. Alternatively, you can click the play button icon in the top right corner of the VS Code window.

             .. image:: ../images/VScode_mac_run_python.png